Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 The essence of the microwave-activated phase gate is to drive the coupler through a closed unitary trajectory that depends on the logical qubit states, while keeping the qubits tuned to the RX regime.
 This is possible because the transition frequency between the coupler ground and excited states depends on the qubit states, as seen in Fig.~\ref{fig:drive_principle}.
 As the phase acquired during the evolution for a given qubit state depends on the solid angle enclosed by the trajectory on the coupler Bloch sphere~\cite{Li20}, a difference in the trajectory leads to a qubit-state-dependent conditional phase.

 We apply a microwave drive through the coupler gate charge, in addition to the constant bias $\hat{n}^C_{g,0}$.
 This leads to a transverse drive Hamiltonian $\hat{H}_{\mathrm{drive}}(t)$:

-where $\Omega_x(t)$ and $\Omega_y(t)$ are the slowly varying in-phase and out-of-phase envelopes, $\omega_d$ is the carrier frequency, and $\sigma^C_x$ and $\sigma^C_y$ are the coupler Pauli operators.
+where $\Omega_x(t)$ and $\Omega_y(t)$ are the slowly varying in-phase and out-of-phase envelopes, $\omega_d$ is the carrier frequency, and $\hat{\sigma}^C_x$ is the coupler Pauli-X operator.
 Note that perturbing the gate charge would also induce longitudinal drive terms, as the coupler charge operator $\hat{n}^C$ would not be purely transverse in general, unlike for conventional transmons.
 However, the longitudinal drive terms can be ignored within the rotating wave approximation.
 The full Hamiltonian of the driven system after the rotating wave approximation, $\hat{H}_R$, in matrix notation is explicitly shown in Appendix~\ref{sec:a_drive_matrix_representation}.

 The goal of a CPhase($\theta$) gate is to accumulate a phase $\theta$ only for the $|11\rangle$ qubit state.
 After the unitary gate evolution, each coupler subspace spanned by $|ab\rangle \otimes|g\rangle$ and $|ab\rangle \otimes |e\rangle$, for 2-qubit states $|ab\rangle$, accumulates a phase $\theta_{ab}$, where we use $|g\rangle$ and $|e\rangle$ to represent the ground state and first excited state of the coupler, respectively, to distinguish them from the 0 and 1 used for the qubit states.
 A na\"ive approach is to drive resonantly with the coupler transition conditioned on $|11\rangle$ to give $\theta_{11}=\theta$ and $\theta_{00} = \theta_{01} = \theta_{10}$ = 0.
 However, because $\Delta \omega_c$ is small, such a gate would need to be exceptionally slow to avoid off-resonantly driving the coupler transitions aside from the $|11\rangle$ condition.
 Instead, we allow for single-qubit phase corrections such that the condition becomes more lenient~\cite{Krantz19}: